2.1 Policy Statement

 - Genetic Information

-- "Harassment" may take many forms, including verbal, written, graphic or physical conduct based upon the protected classes noted in 2.1 where such conduct is:
+2.2.1 "Harassment" may take many forms, including verbal (epithets, derogatory comments, or slurs), written, graphic (derogatory posters, photography, cartoons, drawings, or gestures), or physical conduct (assault, unwanted touching, or blocking normal movement) based upon the protected classes noted in 2.1.1 where such conduct is:

 - Sufficiently severe, persistent or pervasive that it affects an individual's ability to perform his / her job functions and/or academic pursuits or creates an intimidating, threatening or abusive work / academic, or extracurricular environment; or